ZachAttakk/adventofcode/2021/readme.md

 OK I can reuse a lot of code from day 9, but add the queue functionality from day 10.
 Increase everything by 1, then if it goes over 9 then we add them to a list of blinks.

 OK so the queue doesn't work.
 Maybe we should just iterate over the list.

+### Part 2

+> If you can calculate the exact moments when the octopuses will all flash simultaneously, you should be able to navigate through the cavern.
+What is the first step during which all octopuses flash?

+So when all lines with all values are 0, they all blinked.
+I guess I can just sum the rows?